Denis-Kuso/gobup/README.md

 - can run independent of IDE/plugins.
 - can be used easily with git hook files in git

-Also, given that, whilst developing, you might not need to adhere to the same rules when commiting/pushing to a repo, hence can have a different set of commands executed (same goes for different projects).
+Also, whilst developing, you might not need to adhere to the same rules when commiting/pushing to a repo, hence can have a different set of commands executed or in different order (same goes for different projects).

 ## Installation